sr39/gizmo-debug/scripts/gizmo_documentation.md

     MAGNETIC_FIELD_physical = MAGNETIC_FIELD_code (note that *in* the code, co-moving units are used B_code=a_scale^2 B_phys, but in outputs these are converted to physical)
     DIVERGENCE_DAMPING_FIELD_physical = DIVERGENCE_DAMPING_FIELD_code (again, in-code, psi_physical = a_scale^3 psi_code)

-So here, the statement "LENGTH_physical = LENGTH_code * a_scale" means that the code output in the snapshot file must be multiplied by both the specified units "LENGTH_code" (just as described above for non-cosmological snapshots) **and** the correction factor "a_scale" to go from co-moving to physical units.
-So let's take our example from above with length "1.3" from above.
+So here, the statement `LENGTH_physical = LENGTH_code * a_scale` means that the code output in the snapshot file must be multiplied by both the specified units `LENGTH_code` (just as described above for non-cosmological snapshots) **and** the correction factor `a_scale` to go from co-moving to physical units.
+So let's take our example from above with length "1.3".
 We do the same thing as before, get 1.83 kpc -- but this is co-moving.
-Let's say this snapshot is at scale-factor a_scale = 0.2 (redshift 4); the physical length is therefore 1.83 kpc * a_scale = 0.366 kpc.
+Let's say this snapshot is at scale-factor `a_scale = 0.2` (redshift 4); the physical length is therefore `1.83 kpc * a_scale = 0.366 kpc`.

 Also note that as stated above the "time unit" of the code being "a_scale" means that things like the beginning/end time of the simulations, the timestep size, the formation times of star particles and current "time" saved in snapshots, will be scale factor, in cosmological runs.
 If you're not sure whether a time-type quantity is actually time or scale-factor, usually a quick sanity check is all that is needed (since scale factor only runs between 0 and 1).
 But remember, this is only for cosmological runs, for non-cosmological runs, everything is always in physical units.